renercrows/Concert-Page/README.md

 ## Acknowledgments

-- credit to Cindy Shin the author of the original design
+- Credit to Cindy Shin the author of the original design

 ## 📝 License